FREQUENTLY ASKED QUESTIONS

 The Women's Dermatologic Society is dedicated to helping dermatologists fulfill their greatest potential and assisting them in making a contribution to our specialty and society.
 To achieve this goal, the Society relies on the active participation of its members, who represent a diverse cross-section of professional sub-specialties.

 HOW DOES THE WDS SUPPORT THE CAREERS OF DERMATOLOGISTS?

-It does this is many ways, but mostly by creating a place for dermatologists to find the support of others who do what they do.
-This is an organization that provides funding to bring younger dermatologists together with leaders in the field, who are willing to mentor them.
-It is also an organization that reaches out to the community to raise awareness of the needs for diagnosis and treatment of skin disorders.
+We create a place for dermatologists to find the support of others in their field.
+WDS provides funding to bring younger dermatologists together with leaders in the field, who are willing to mentor them.
+We also reach out to the community to raise awareness of the needs for diagnosis and treatment of skin disorders.

 WHAT ARE SOME OF THE BENEFITS OF BEING A WDS MEMBER?

 WDS provides many ways to both support your career and be more involved in your community.
 WDS tries to always have a presence at major national (and some international) dermatologic meetings.
-For example, there are WDS luncheons and receptions at the annual meetings for the AAD, ASDS, ACMS, SID, ASDP, and more.
-These events, with both formal and informal programming, allow you to network and receive advice regarding career, volunteering, life to name a few!
-WDS also supports early research through research grant programs and there are both formal and informal mentor-mentee programs.
-Finally, WDS has regional groups, which organize skin cancer screenings, education programs and other volunteer outreach opportunities.
+For example, there are WDS Networking Events at the annual meetings for the AAD, ASDS, ACMS, SID, CDA, EADV, and more.
+These events, with both formal and informal programming, allow you to network and receive advice regarding career, volunteering, and work-life balance to name a few!
+WDS also supports formal and informal mentor-mentee programs.
+Finally, WDS has regional groups and service groups, which organize skin cancer screenings, education programs and other volunteer outreach opportunities.